 To enhance your preventive maintenance efforts, talk to your dealership about purchasing fluid and oil analysis programs.
 Each program provides reports and insights that can help you better understand the current operating status of your machine.
 The practice of regularly sampling and monitoring test data can detect ferrous (iron) particles, the existence of wear and other contaminants and fluid cleanliness.

 As a general practice, consider creating a planned maintenance contract to make sure you and your dealer are following the recommended service schedule.
-This contract can better evaluate what equipment and tools are needed to keep your equipment running.
+This contract provides a comprehensive report of what parts and service you need to keep your equipment running.
 It also can control your cost of ownership by guarding against unexpected machine downtime.
+A planned maintenance program can be bundled with an extended warranty for greater peace of mind.

 You rely on tires and tracks to give you long-lasting performance when paired with compact equipment.
 You also rely on your dealership to have the proper replacement parts in stock in case you encounter a flat tire or if a track is loose.